Margaret Crosfield: Career

 Crosfield, Skeat, and Johnston went on to survey two areas in Wales, resulting in two published articles.
-“On the Geology of the Neighbourhood of Carmarthen” in 1896 and “The Silurian Rocks of the Clwydian Range” in 1925.
-Both articles were published by “The Quarterly Journal of the geological society of London”.
+"On the Geology of the Neighbourhood of Carmarthen" in 1896 and "The Silurian Rocks of the Clwydian Range" in 1925.
+Both articles were published by "The Quarterly Journal of the geological society of London".

 In her paper on Carmarthen, Crosfield surveyed four miles around the town and discovered syncline, collecting new species of trilobites.
 The objective in examining this district was to trace the continuation of the complex anticline which was discovered by the late Mr. T. Roberts, about 10 miles west of Carmarthen.

-In 1906, along with Skeat and under the direction of Professor John Marr, Crosfield examined the “little-known series of Denbighshire Grits and Flags in the Clwydians, in order to establish a sequence by means of the graptolite fauna”.
+In 1906, along with Skeat and under the direction of Professor John Marr, Crosfield examined the "little-known series of Denbighshire Grits and Flags in the Clwydians, in order to establish a sequence by means of the graptolite fauna".

-From 1906 to 1909, and again in 1911, geological surveys were conducted inside an area of seventy-two squared miles their observations were published in Quarterly Journal of the Geological Society, volumes 52 (1896) and 81 (1925).
+From 1906 to 1909, and again in 1911, geological surveys were conducted inside an area of seventy-two square miles their observations were published in Quarterly Journal of the Geological Society, volumes 52 (1896) and 81 (1925).

 In 1914, she surveyed Wenlock limestone for Proceedings of the Geological Association with M.S Thompson and provided an account for C.E Salmon's publication on Surrey's flora.

 Crosfield was an esteemed and active member of the Geologists Association, later becoming a council member of said Association in 1899, working as a librarian from 1919 until 1923.
 In 1894 Crosfield was elected into the British Association for the Advancement of Science.
 During her time in the British Association for the Advancement of Science (now known as the British Science Association), she avidly advocated for respectful and professional treatment of women in the field.

 In 1919, a law was passed for the acceptance of women into public societies, at which time Crosfield became inducted, along with five other women, into the Fellows of the Geological Society of London.
-From 1907–1932, Crosfield also played a role in the Palaeontological Society as well.
+From 1907 to 1932, Crosfield also played a role in the Palaeontological Society as well.

 Crosfield was widely renowned for her intricate geologic notes and her meticulous organization of the vast array of field specimens that she had collected over the years.

 Aside from her role as a woman within geological and palaeontological academia at the time, the notes gathered from Crosfield not only hold strictly geological significance.
 The notes often describe the nuances of living and working in the field, and the notes themselves were written on the back of suffragette paper; denoting her active role in the suffragette movement.

 Margaret Crosfield was able to self-fund her research due to the inheritance of her father's wealth, and was not employed by a University or College.